CatAustinHawkins/owo_cat/README.md

 rateme - rates the user out of ten (10)!

-compliment - compliments the user ^-^
+compliment - compliments the user

-unsettling compliment - gives the user a,,, special compliment.
+unsettling compliment - gives the user an unusual compliment.

 hug - hugs the user :D